 Domain Event Handling¶

-for a specific purpose.
+A domain event handler is a processing logic that handles domain events for a specific purpose.
 A domain event handler should handle domain events for only one purpose.
-Different purposes for the same domain event
+Different purposes for the same domain event should have different domain event handlers.

 Define Domain Event Handler¶